 The journey for 12 people began with a 14 metre spiral lift.
 Once at the top, riders only had a few seconds to look around before they dropped down the steep hill, with the first corner at the bottom of the drop exerting a massive 4G on riders, the same as Nemesis!

 The car then proceeded around the rest of the 560 metre track, through many corners, turns and helixes.
 The actual ride was a Schwarzkopf Jetstar III and at one time was said to have the steepest drop in Britain.

 It stood in Thunder Valley until the end of the 1997 season when it was removed to make space for Alton Towers’ next big rollercoaster which eventually arrived in 2002 – Air.

 Its departure from Alton Towers didn’t mark the end of the ride’s life however, as it operated for some time as Space Mountain at Divertido in Mexico until the park’s closure in 2004.
-Most recently it has reappeared at Salitre Magico in Colombia, where it has operated as Tornado since 2010.
+Most recently it reappeared at Salitre Magico in Colombia, where it operated as Tornado from 2010 to 2017.

 Were the Beast and the Black Hole the same ride?

 This misunderstanding comes from the fact the two rides are very similar in design, and at a casual glance it would be fair to assume they are identical, though they are not.
 The similarities came about because the two rides come from the same series of rides from Schwarzkopf, the Jetstar series.

 The Black Hole, the older of the two, was also the smaller of the two models, being a Jetstar II.
 The Beast on the other hand was a Jetstar III, the main difference being a extra tier on the spiral lift hill, which made the ride taller than the earlier model and also allowed for an extra drop in the ride.